AmanKumar242001/Railway_Reservation_System/README.md

 # Railway_Reservation_System

 # Features :
-1. Registeration as a user or as an admin.
+1. Registeration as an user or as an admin.
 2. Ticket booking.
 3. Ticket Cancellation.
 4. Print of entire seating plan of a train for a date can be seen in table "seating_plan".